-RISKS RELATING TO THE SATELLITE COMMUNICATIONS MARKET

-Competition risk The telecommunications, connectivity and media market is fiercely competitive and SES faces competition from satellite (GEO and planned LEO) and terrestrial (fixed and wireless) networks.
-Emerging market risk SES' development strategy includes targeting new geographical areas and emerging markets and developing joint ventures or partnerships with local telecommunications, media and financial business in order to improve market access for its services.
-SES may be exposed to the inherent instability of doing business in those regions, including customers who may be less financially secure and run a higl risk of insolvency.
-Such exposure could have an adverse impact on SES' revenues and operational cost pla SES faces competition from international, national and regional GEO satellite operators, as well as from planned LEO constellations.
-Some planned LEO constellations might have material advantages based on their owners' capability to cross-subsidize and/or fertilize their satellite business with other parts of their business.
-Investment In addition, SES competes with operators of terrestrial (fixed and wireless) networks.
-Any increase in the technical effectiveness or geographic spread of these terrestrial networks could result in a reduction in demand for SES' satellite capacity. risk the expected benefits due to a number of factors, such as evolving market conditions, antitrust issues, financing costs and regulatory approvals.
-If an investment is made, it may adversely affect SES' results due to financing costs or the economic performance of the investment following acquisition.
-The Developments and competition in the media market could result in a demand reduction for SES' satellite success of any such investment is not guaranteed. services and / or pricing changes resulting in a significant negative impact on SES' revenues.
-Changing consumer behaviour and the emergence of terrestrial technological substitution, particularly non-linear over the top services, could lead to horizontal consolidation among satellite service providers and to a SES has investments in businesses that it does not fully control.
-As a result, SES is dependent in part on the cooperation of other investors and partners in protecting and realising the full potential of certain investments. reduction in demand for satellite-based distribution.
-SES also invests in new and innovative projects, which often feature new and unproven technology or Technology risk gy The satellite communications industry is subject to increasing technological change.
-SES' satellites and associated technology could become less suited to meet requirements due to unforeseen advances in uncertain market demand.
-If the technology is not successful or demand does not materialise as planned, the economic value of SES' investment may be reduced. communications technology, leading to a reduction in demand for its services and a negative impact on revenues.
-The use of new technology to improve the signal compression rate could lead to a reduction in demand
+RISKS RELATING TO T HE SATELLITE COMMUNICATIONS MARKET Competition risk The telecommunications, connectivity and media market is fiercely competitive and SES faces competition from satellite (GEO and planned LEO) and terrestrial (fixed and wireless) networks.
+SES faces competition from international, national and regional GEO satellite operators, as well as from planned LEO constellations.
+Some planned LEO constellations might have material advantages based on their owners' capability to cross-subsidize and / or fertilize their satellite business with other parts of their business.
+In addition, SES competes with operators of terrestrial (fixed and wireless) networks.
+Any increase in the technical effectiveness or geographic spread of these terrestrial networks could result in a reduction in demand for SES' satellite capacity.
+Developments and competition in the media market could result in a demand reduction for SES' satellite services and / or pricing changes resulting in a significant negative impact on SES' revenues.
+Changing consumer behaviour and the emergence of terrestrial technological substitution, particularly non-linear over the top services, could lead to horizontal consolidation among satellite service providers and to a reduction in demand for satellite-based distribution.
+Technology risk The satellite communications industry is subject to increasing technological change.
+SES' satellites and associated technology could become less suited to meet requirements due to unforeseen advances in communications technology, leading to a reduction in demand for its services and a negative impact on revenues.
 The use of new technology to improve the signal compression rate could lead to a reduction in demand for SES' satellite services on the Video side, which could lead to a negative impact on the financial results.